5 from 10 votes

 Ingredients

-Peanut butter
+Peanut Butter

 For ease, I say to use a runny peanut butter for this rice krispie treat recipe.
 If you use a really firm peanut butter, it’s harder to combine with the honey.
+You can use crunchy or smooth peanut butter.

-Rice krispies/cereal
+Rice Krispies/Cereal

 We aren’t brand snobs with this recipe – no need to buy actual rice krispies, buy your supermarket’s budget equivalent as we are going to be adding the flavour and texture in this recipe.
 I used these ‘rice snaps’ from Asda.